 Abu Dhabi health programs for women are plentiful.
 Being in a foreign place with a health condition and in need of an attention can be quite daunting, especially when you happen to be in a country where language can be a barrier, like in Abu Dhabi.

-Abu Dhabi boosts a wide-ranging network of health care systems including both public and private hospitals.
-Expats will be assured of receiving high quality of treatment but it oes pay to research your options and get reccomendations for people like Your Abu Dhabi Guide!
+Abu Dhabi boosts a wide-ranging network of healthcare systems including both public and private hospitals.
+Expats will be assured of receiving high quality of treatment but it does pay to research your options and get recommendations for people like Your Abu Dhabi Guide!

 First, treatment is free, but only during emergency cases and at public hospitals only.

 Hence, you might consider checking the full list of public and private institutions in the area you are living as private hospitals will charge fully for any medical services rendered.

 Nevertheless, non-emergency situations call for payments both in the public and private healthcare sectors.
 Since you are an expat your company or your spouse’s company is required by law to provide you with adequate expat health insurance.
 In addition, if you hire a maid you are responsible for providing medical insurance for her.

 Second, since free Abu Dhabi health service treatment is only very limited for few cases at public hospitals, visitors should be reminded that follow-up treatment, including diagnostics, will be charged accordingly.

 We rushed my husband to the hospital in Al Ain shortly after arriving in the UAE, with what turned out to be a kidney stone and the service and care was excellent- at the end we asked how much we needed to pay and were told there was no charge, We did have private medical coverage but didn’t need to show our card as this was a public hospital.
 So my advice is to find out where are the public and private hospitals near you as soon as you can-don’t wait for a problem and then try to find it!